Citizen-Centred Co-Construction Workshop

 Looking after our stories in Montreal/Tiohtiá:ke is a citizen-centred co-construction workshop that turns a spotlight on the rarely told stories of the city’s Chinese, Afrodescendant and Indigenous communities.

-Drawing on tales and snapshots of 19th– and 20th-century Montréal/Tiohtiá:ke from the Museum’s Photography collection, the workshop invites citizens to reflect on what contributes to their well-being in the city.
+Drawing on tales and snapshots of 19th and 20th century Montréal/Tiohtiá:ke from the Museum’s Photography collection, the workshop invites citizens to reflect on what contributes to their well-being in the city.

 A series of images, which participants will broaden over the course of the workshops, will be juxtaposed with urban views to facilitate the reflection.
 Each participant will share their vision of a Montréal/Tiohtiá:ke in which they feel welcome and discover and find inspiration in those shared by others.